805 Columbus Avenue

 - BS in Computer Science, North Carolina State University

 Nate Derbinsky’s research interests combine artificial intelligence, optimization, machine learning, and database systems.
-He recently helped invent the Boundary Forest Algorithm, an online instance-based approach for supervised and unsupervised learning, as well as the Three-Weight Algorithm, a general & distributed algorithm based on the Alternating Direction Method of Multipliers (ADMM) that has been effectively applied to large-scale problems in robotics, control, protein folding, and multi-dimensional packing.
-He also works with the Soar cognitive architecture, enabling a broad range of AI systems that are endowed with effective and efficient long-term memory.
-In work with undergraduates, he has created CHUCK, a robot that still needs some work, but will eventually beat its creator in a game of cornhole!
+He recently helped invent the Boundary Forest Algorithm, an online instance-based approach for supervised and unsupervised learning, as well as the Three-Weight Algorithm, a general and distributed algorithm based on the Alternating Direction Method of Multipliers that has been effectively applied to large-scale problems in robotics, control, protein folding, and multi-dimensional packing.
+He also works with the Soar cognitive architecture, enabling a broad range of artificial intelligence systems endowed with effective and efficient long-term memory.
+In work with undergraduates, he created CHUCK, a robot that still needs some work, but will eventually beat its creator in a game of cornhole!

-Teaching is Nate’s passion, and developing and delivering quality CS education content is his mission.
-He has been involved in teaching Computer Science, in some form or other, for nearly 20 years, including at the K-12, (community) college, and graduate levels.
-He constantly seeks new ways to make complex CS topics accessible, and bring an increasingly diverse group to understand how fun and transformative computing can be.
-He has recently dipped his toes in the waters of CS education, investigating effective methods of service learning and grad-school preparation.
+Teaching is Derbinsky’s passion, and his mission is to develop and deliver quality computer science education content.
+He has been teaching computer science, in some form or other, for nearly 20 years, including at the K-12, community college, and graduate levels.
+He constantly seeks new ways to make complex computer science topics accessible and encourage an increasingly diverse group to understand how fun and transformative computing can be.
+He has recently dipped his toes in the waters of computer science education, investigating effective methods of service learning and grad-school preparation.

-Nate has a strong personal interest in applying technologies that scale to solve important problems in the world.
-In 1998 he founded BitX Solutions, a small corporation based in North Carolina.
-For 11 years, Nate led software-development teams to track evidence for law-enforcement agencies; manage supplies at food banks; provide diagnostic training for neurology interns; and supply comprehensive web-based fellowship/scholarship advising for thousands of students and faculty members at two universities.
-Nate has also served as a volunteer teacher and technology consultant for Powering Potential, an NGO that uses technology to enhance educational opportunities and outcomes in rural Tanzania.
+Derbinsky has a strong interest in applying technologies that scale to solve important problems in the world.
+In 1998, he founded BitX Solutions, a small corporation based in North Carolina.
+For 11 years, Nate led software-development teams to track evidence for law-enforcement agencies, manage supplies at food banks, provide diagnostic training for neurology interns, and supply comprehensive web-based fellowship/scholarship advising for thousands of students and faculty members at two universities.
+Nate has also served as a volunteer teacher and technology consultant for Powering Potential, an nongovernmental organization that uses technology to enhance educational opportunities and outcomes in rural Tanzania.

-Nate joined the Wentworth Institute of Technology in 2014, where he was awarded the 2017 President’s Award for Distinguished Scholarship.
-Prior to WIT he was a Postdoctoral Associate at Disney Research, where he specialized in large-scale optimization and machine-learning algorithms, and before that briefly worked as a Visiting Research Associate at the University of Hertfordshire, where he researched applications of cognitive architecture for scalable Human-Robotic Interaction studies.
-Nate earned his PhD from the Computer Science and Engineering Division at the University of Michigan where he worked in the Soar group under the supervision of John Laird.
-He received an M.S. in Computer Science and Engineering from the University of Michigan and a B.S. in Computer Science from North Carolina State University, where he studied as a Park Scholar.
+Derbinsky joined the Wentworth Institute of Technology in 2014, where he was awarded the 2017 President’s Award for Distinguished Scholarship.
+Prior to joining WIT, he was a postdoctoral associate at Disney Research, where he specialized in large-scale optimization and machine-learning algorithms.
+Before that, he briefly worked as a visiting research associate at the University of Hertfordshire, where he researched applications of cognitive architecture for scalable human-robotic interaction studies.
+While working toward his PhD at the University of Michigan, Derbinsky worked in the Soar group under the supervision of John Laird.
+As an undergraduate student at North Carolina State University, he studied as a Park Scholar.